 Graduates of Northern Studies can expect to find work in northern related agencies of all levels of government: federal, provincial and local.
 Employment opportunities also exist in northern economic development, social service agencies, resource management, resource exploration and development companies, environmental nongovernmental organizations, northern park management, conservation, journalism, education and health.

 UNBC has a number of research institutes that focus on the social, political, and economic concerns of northern BC and similar regions elsewhere.
-These include the Child Welfare Research Centre, the Northern Land Use Institute, Women North Network / Northern FIRE: The Centre for Women's Health Research, and the John Prince Research Forest co-managed with the Tl'azt'en Nation.
+These include: the Community Development Institute, the Health Sciences Institute, the Natural Resources and Environmental Studies Institute and the John Prince Research Forest co-managed with the Tl'azt'en Nation.
 The amount of research funding held by faculty members working in the provincial, national, and circumpolar north far exceeds all other research monies held by faculty members.
 A number of students have also secured research funding from the Northern Scientific Training Program.

 UNBC and the Northern Studies program is an active member of the University of the Arctic UNBC also has exchange agreements for students and faculty with other northern universities in Russia, Europe, and the US.
 For more information visit the UNBC International Exchange and Student Programs.